Terms and Conditions

 - Side effects may include déjà vu, insomnia, and replying to old texts in your head.

-I scrolled through the agreement anyway, like everyone does — eyes glazed, heart on autopilot — and clicked “I Agree.”
+I scrolled through the agreement anyway — eyes glazed, heart on autopilot — and clicked "I Agree."

 "Congratulations!
 Your healing journey has begun.
 Please allow 6–8 business months for results."